Vintage Toys We Love! 1950s 1960s 1970s

 Super Give A Show 1962 - Larger version of the Give A Show with accessories - also was electrically operated.

-Super show Projector - This was a projector that you used to project images from books and such on the wall.
+Super show Projector Box - This was a projector that you used to project images from books and such on the wall, View slides & do a puppet show.

 Easy Show Movie Projector 1967 - Used a movie film in round canister that you could pop in and crank by hand to see moving pictures.